Whoaa512/starred/README.md

 - [dbohdan/structured-text-tools](https://github.com/dbohdan/structured-text-tools) - A list of command line tools for manipulating structured text data
 - [bobeff/programming-math-science](https://github.com/bobeff/programming-math-science) - This is a list of links to different freely available learning resources about computer programming, math, and science.
 - [chaance/cookbook](https://github.com/chaance/cookbook) - Open source recipes from your favorite biscuit chef 👩‍🍳
+- [nick-thompson/elementary](https://github.com/nick-thompson/elementary) - A JavaScript runtime for writing native audio applications, as well as a library and framework for composing audio signal processes.
 - [ibraheemdev/modern-unix](https://github.com/ibraheemdev/modern-unix) - A collection of modern/faster/saner alternatives to common unix commands.
 - [tobetz/LegoMicroscope](https://github.com/tobetz/LegoMicroscope) - To learn about optics and microscopy, we generated a simple to build lego microscope that does not need precision optics and 3D printed parts.
 - [meshpro/optimesh](https://github.com/meshpro/optimesh) - :spider_web: Mesh optimization, mesh smoothing.